-Most classes you take at school or University will have all available resources online and you’ll rely on your browser to access them.
-You’ll need to open a number of sites and apps simultaneously, search for information while listening to podcasts, and chat with fellow students.
+Many resources today are available online and you’ll rely on your browser to access them.
+You’ll need to open a number of sites and apps simultaneously, search for information while listening to podcasts, and chat with those close to you.

 There’s one thing that can make a big difference to your productivity – your browser and how you use it.